-In the winter of 2020, Sweet Pass conducted an open call for artists to participate in an experimental program centered on projects which responded more deeply to place.
+In the winter of 2020, Sweet Pass conducted an open call for artists to participate in an experimental program centered on responding more deeply to place.
 After receiving more than 50 applications, we selected a group of five artists to visit Dallas and participate in a year-long program we called Sweet Pass Sculpture School (SPSS).
 The inaugural program centered on the Texas Blackland Prairie, the most endangered large ecosystem in North America (currently less than 1% remaining).
 Over two weeks in June of 2021, artists were guided on a broad survey of this lost prairie, exploring the embedded histories, hidden natures, and infrastructures in the region.
-The participating artists engaged in site visits, lectures, screenings, readings, and dinners - meeting with local cultural producers, thinkers, and experts to collectively explore the city of Dallas and the surrounding region.
+Participants engaged in site visits, lectures, screenings, readings, and dinners - meeting with local cultural producers, thinkers, and experts to collectively explore the city of Dallas and the surrounding region.
 Over the subsequent year we collectively developed a culminating exhibition which was debuted at Sweet Pass in May of 2022.

 About Tamara & Trey:

-Tamara Johnson (b.
-1984, Waco, TX) is a sculptor, educator and curator currently living in Dallas, TX.
+Tamara Johnson is a sculptor and educator currently living in Dallas, TX.
 Johnson graduated from the University of Texas at Austin in 2007 and the Rhode Island School of Design in 2012 with an MFA in Sculpture.
 Johnson has exhibited her work at the Nasher Sculpture Center (Dallas, TX) The Utah Museum of Contemporary Art (Salt Lake City, UT), The Blanton Museum of Art (Austin, TX), ex ovo gallery (Dallas, TX), Grand Union Gallery (Birmingham, UK) and various spaces in NY such as Socrates Sculpture Park, The CUE Art Foundation, Wave Hill, Maria Hernandez Park, the SPRING BREAK Art Show, Air Mattress Gallery, Microscope Gallery, NURTUREart, Black Ball Projects, Newhouse Center for Contemporary Art, Wassaic Projects and CR10 Arts.
 While living in New York (2012-2018) Johnson worked as a project manager for the Robert Gober Studio and public artist Janet Zweig.
 Johnson received grants from the National Endowment for the Arts (NEA) in conjunction with Wassaic Projects, the Meadows School of Arts at Southern Methodist University, the Santo Foundation, the Foundation for Contemporary Art, and the Brooklyn Arts Council.

-Trey Burns (b.
-1984, Goldsboro, NC) is an educator, writer, and artist whose work explores filmmaking, built environments, histories of place, and collective production.
-Burns currently serves as Multimedia Producer for the Dallas Museum of Art and Documentarian for the Corsicana Artist & Writer Residency.
-After receiving his MFA from the Savannah College of Art & Design in 2008, Burns has shown his work at the Ecole Nationale d’Architecture Paris, Malaquais Gallery (Paris, France) Pavillion Vendôme (Clichy-la-Garenne, France), the St. Paul’s Cultural Center (Chicago, IL), Wassaic Projects (Wassaic, NY), Tartleton State University (Ft Worth, TX), ex ovo (Dallas, TX), Trestle Gallery (Brooklyn, NY), The May Gallery (New Orleans, LA), The Hand (Queens, NY) and et al Projects (Brooklyn, NY).
-In 2020 he received an NEA grant with Tamara Johnson in conjunction with Wassaic Projects in New York and an ArtsActivate grant in 2020 and 2021 from the City of Dallas Office of Arts & Culture for Sweet Pass Sculpture School.
+Trey Burns is a lens based artist, educator, and writer.
+His work has recently been published in the Nasher Magazine, Southwest Contemporary, Holt/Smithson Foundation, and Burnaway.
+After receiving his MFA from the Savannah College of Art & Design in 2008, Burns has shown his work at the Ecole Nationale d’Architecture Paris, Malaquais Gallery (Paris, France) Pavillion Vendôme (Clichy-la-Garenne, France), Wassaic Projects (Wassaic, NY), Tartleton State University (Ft Worth, TX), ex ovo (Dallas, TX), The May Gallery (New Orleans, LA), The Hand (Queens, NY) and et al Projects (Brooklyn, NY).
+In 2020 he received an NEA grant with Tamara Johnson in conjunction with Wassaic Projects in New York and grants in 2020 and 2021 from the City of Dallas Office of Arts & Culture for Sweet Pass Sculpture School.